 There are numerous advantages of dental implant treatment over other traditional treatment options.
-For instance, it is not necessary to drill on the bordering or adjacent teeth as would be the case while making a bridge, or to secure ugly metal clasps (the anchoring mechanism for a partial denture)that can eventually loosen the natural teeth.
-By utilizing titanium fixtures, people who are missing all of their teeth may be spared the many problems associated with traditional false teeth.
+For instance, it is not necessary to drill on the bordering or adjacent teeth.
+If you do a dental bridge, drilling would be required.
+Implants can hold dentures so the ugly metal clasps (the anchoring mechanism for a partial denture) aren’t needed.
+Titanium fixtures spare the many problems associated with traditional false teeth.

 When a tooth is lost, it is normal for the jaw ridge to shrink leaving a defect.
-Implanted fixtures actually help preserve the gum ridge and the jaw bone-density by providing the stimulation that was previously provided by the natural tooth roots.
+Normal bone stays strong and dense if it is stimulated.
+The normal stimulation of chewing is provides all of the torque needed. the loss of one tooth causes a decline in your jawbone strength.
+Implanted fixtures help to preserve the gum ridge and the jaw bone-density.
+They provide the healthy bone stimulation that was previously provided by the natural tooth roots.
 This helps maintain the integrity of facial structures.

-If you have missing teeth, dental implants may be the option that you have been looking for to restore the look and functionality of your teeth.
-At Lake Forest Dental Arts, we provide this option for patients who want to restore the beauty of their smile while replacing teeth that have been lost.
+If you have missing teeth, dental implants are the best option to restore the look and functionality of your teeth.
+Chicago implant dentist, Dr. Fondriest will provide this option for patients who want to restore the beauty of their smile while replacing teeth that have been lost.